The file system

 mkdir(path::AbstractString; mode::Unsigned = 0o777)

-, modified by the current file creation mask.
+permissions.
+The default value of mode' is `0o777'.
+It is changed by the current file creation mask.
 This function never creates more than one directory.
-If the directory already exists, or some intermediate directories do not exist, this function throws an error.
-See mkpath
+If the directory already exists or some intermediate directories do not exist, this function returns an error.
+For information about the function that creates all the necessary intermediate directories, see the description `mkpath

 Examples